 So often, plants are a final fleeting consideration in a garden design or for a landscape gardener, but it really is worth investing in a proper planting plan by a qualified garden designer.

 The prospect-refuge theory is all about what is going on in our primal brain.
 The hunter-gatherer inside all of us wants to look out upon landscapes that offer safety and places where we can hide from threats (this is the refuge part), and similarly to look out upon and survey a landscape for potential food sources and potential threats.
 Modern man still looks out upon landscapes and finds them 'beautiful' or 'soothing' because it is fulfilling these exact requirements.

 In garden design, we use this theory to create gardens that make the viewer feel comfortable and happy when looking out upon them.
 We do not want to look out upon a big open expanse of garden that offers no security (to our hunter-gatherer primal brain).
 Likewise, a garden design does not want to include lots of oppressive tree and hedge planting that, to the primal brain, could represent a threatening place from which danger could lurk.
 Trees and hedges are a great example of planting that needs to be in just the right place.

-Tom Angel is a fully-qualified garden designer and Chartered Horticulturist based in the west end of Glasgow.
+Tom Angel is a fully-qualified garden designer, Chartered Horticulturist and landscape gardener based in the west end of Glasgow.
 Tom offers garden design and planting plans all over Glasgow, alongide services including tree and hedge planting in Glasgow and garden consultancy services.